AlexLenson/Professional-README-Generator/README.md

 No installation instructions

 ## Usage
-Follow prompts and enter information to generate readme
+Follow prompts and enter information to generate README

 ## Contributing
 Anyone can contribute